Pair

 local attribute priorityError :: Pair<Integer String>;

-The elements are accessed using the fst and snd attributes.
+The elements are accessed using the fst and snd annotations.

 Example: